-Your patterns are total chaos & you finally want to find the pattern you're looking for right away?
+Your patterns are total chaos & you finally want to find the pattern you are looking for right away?

-Then you've come to the right place!
-In the following article you will find 3 tips to get your pattern chaos under control.
+Then you are exactly right here!
+In the following article you will find 3 tips to get your sewing pattern chaos under control.

 1. Simply roll up your paper patterns!

 For the first tip, you only need old toilet paper rolls and a pen to write on the rolls.
-Alternatively, you will need utensils for decorating the scrolls, such as ribbons or stickers.
+Alternatively, you will need utensils for decorating the rolls, such as ribbons or stickers.

 Now all you have to do is find a suitable place.

 The simplest solution is of course to put your patterns in folders.
 With this storage you have all the patterns together and organized.